 The city of Zeus, the father of the gods, and Alexander the Great, was the religious center of Macedonia.
 To the east of today’s city of Dion are the archaeological excavation sites of the same name.

-For a long time, Dion the Olympic Games of antiquity took place.
-In addition to the impressive remains of ancient temples and theaters, you can also visit the attached archaeological museum.
+For a long time, Dion hosted the ancient Olympic Games.
+In addition to the impressive remains of ancient temples and theaters, you can also visit the adjacent archaeological museum.

 Admission to the excavation site and museum costs €6.
-In summer, performances take place in the evening in the gigantic setting of the Hellenistic theatre.
+In the summer, performances take place in the evening in the magnificent setting of the Hellenistic theater.

 Dionysios Monastery

-On the way from Litochoro to the peaks of Olympus, you will first come to the new one, later to the old one Monastery of St. Dionysius over.
+On the way from Litochoro to the peaks of Mount Olympus, you will first pass the new monastery and later the old monastery of St. Dionysius.
 The newer monastery is still inhabited by monks today.

 The old monastery was founded in 1542 as the “Monastery of the Trinity” by Dionysius.
-Again and again it was destroyed in parts, most recently in 1943 by the German Wehrmacht, which attacked Greek partisans who were hiding in the monastery.
+It was repeatedly partially destroyed, most recently in 1943 by the German Wehrmacht, which attacked Greek partisans hiding in the monastery.

-But the old monastery walls defied all troublemakers and still look sublimely at the valley in front of them from a height of 900 meters.
-The bright sandstone-colored monastery in the middle of the wooded mountain slopes exudes a very special, romantic aesthetic.
+But the old monastery walls withstood all attacks and still look down majestically on the valley below from a height of 900 meters.
+The bright, sandstone-colored monastery, nestled among the wooded mountain slopes, exudes a very special, romantic charm.

 Olympic Riviera

 The Olympic Riviera stretches from Katerini in the north to Pori in the south.
-This is where the foothills of the mountain massif meet the Thermaic Gulf.
-If you want to have an unadulterated, authentic Hellas holiday on the coast, this riviera is the right place for you.
+This is where the foothills of the mountain range meet the Thermaic Gulf.
+If you want to experience an unadulterated, authentic Greek holiday on the coast, this riviera is the perfect destination for you.

-Sandy beaches are lined up with pebble beaches, Greeks sit in the alleys of the small villages with a glass of wine and a game of tavli, and in the taverns authentic delicacies and of course the typical tsipouro are served.
+Sandy beaches alternate with pebble beaches; Greeks sit in the alleys of the small villages with a glass of wine and a game of backgammon, and in the taverns, authentic delicacies and, of course, the typical tsipouro are served.

 Meteora Monasteries

-Not far from the Olympus Mountains are the unique Monasteries of Meteora.
-Created by human hands, the legendary buildings are enthroned on narrow rock needles stretching towards the sky.
-The heavenly monasteries can be explored on your own by rental car or as part of an organized tour via GetYourGuide*:
+Not far from the Olympus Mountains lie the unique Monasteries of Meteora.
+Created by human hands, these legendary structures are perched atop narrow rock spires reaching toward the sky.
+You can explore these heavenly monasteries on your own by rental car or as part of an organized tour via GetYourGuide*:

-In the 9th century, monks moved to this mystical place in the middle of bizarre rock formations.
-In search of asceticism, i.e. complete solitude, they lived in the caves and crevices of these unnatural-looking rocks.
+In the 9th century, monks moved to this mystical place amidst bizarre rock formations.
+In search of asceticism—that is, complete solitude—they lived in the caves and crevices of these otherworldly-looking rocks.

-In the 11th century, they founded a monastic state, which over the centuries included 24 floating monasteries at dizzying heights.
+In the 11th century, they founded a monastic state, which over the centuries came to include 24 floating monasteries at dizzying heights.
 Six of these magical places still exist today and are open to visitors.

-With the Hired car for example, you can reach the rock monasteries in just an hour and a half through the impressive Tempi Valley.
+With a rental car, for example, you can reach the rock monasteries in just an hour and a half through the impressive Tempi Valley.

 You can find out more about this magical place in our article: Meteora Monasteries